Hearing Aid Repairs & Cleaning

 Contact us to schedule an appointment to have your hearing aids professionally checked and cleaned.
-Dr. Weissman is an experienced audiologist and hearing aid specialist but he is also a degreed engineer with decades of experience designing and troubleshooting complex systems.
+Dr. Weissman is an experienced audiologist and hearing aid specialist, and he is also a degreed engineer with decades of experience designing and troubleshooting complex systems.
 This gives him an edge over many providers when helping clients that come in with hearing aid problems.

 Some common problems experienced by hearing aid clients needing repair or adjustments